jeffjl74/ACT_TriggerTree/README.md

 ## Share via EQII Macros
-Ideally, it would be possible to make a macro containing all of the zone's triggers and spell timers for sharing with the group (or raid) in a single step.

-Unfortunately this won't always work since macros won't handle certain characters and character sequences.
+EQII macros won't handle certain characters and character sequences.
 * The problem characters are:
     > ' " ; < >
 * The problem character sequence is:
   > \\#

+If sharing with players that do not use the TriggerTree plugin, these problem characters must be avoided.

 The trigger pane shows which triggers and spell timers can be shared via macro by displaying the 'macro play' icon next to the checkbox for the regular expression and timer name.